mbucchia/OpenXR-Toolkit/fr.md

 #### Custom mode

-In _Custom_ mode, every aspect of the FFR feature can be tweaked.
+In _Custom_ mode, every aspect of the FR feature can be tweaked.

 ![FFR settings](site/ffr-settings.png)<br>
-*An exhaustive list of all settings for FFR.*
+*An exhaustive list of all settings for FR.*

 The resolution of the middle and outer regions (_Middle resolution_ and _Outer resolution_)  can be set to any of 1/2x, 1/4x, 1/8x and 1/16x.
 When the application is using DirectX 11, an additional option, _Cull_ is available to completely disable rendering for a region.